Cameroon War: Elites and the war

 For many Cameroonian nationalists, embroiling oneself in the war was not an immediate inclination.
 In fact, many attempted to cooperate and participate democratically in the French colonial political system.
-Many of these were Cameroonians who had fully assimilated French law, language, and customs and were called Evolue.
+Many of these were Cameroonians who had fully assimilated French law, language, and customs and were called évolués.
 They admired the French lifestyle and denigrated local mores.
-Yet, some of Cameroon's early revolutionaries would qualify as evolue.
+Yet, some of Cameroon's early revolutionaries would qualify as évolués.

 Likewise, candidats administratifs were candidates that were favored by the colonial administrations.
 This practice was first introduced in Cameroon in 1945 when the colonial government was looking to create a class of proteges.
 During a provisional election, they placed Chief Andre Fouda against popular anti-colonialist Douala Manga Bell.
 The colonial administration favored Fouda and worked to ensure his victory.